Memory became History

-I'm an English author, investigative journalist, critic, and broadcaster with a particular interest in history, ancient arts and crafts, anomalies, the esoteric, and unexplained mysteries.
+I'm a writer, historian, journalist, critic, and broadcaster with a particular interest in history, ancient arts and crafts, anomalies, the esoteric, and unexplained mysteries.
 A graduate of Manchester University with a degree in Drama, I've held several real jobs including working in a Cornish pastie factory.
 My career started as an actor-manager with my own theatre company, thereafter as a comedian, actor, satirist, and scriptwriter.
 I subsequently developed and produced entertainment formats and shows for radio and television both in the U.K. and U.S.

 I'm now focussed on researching and documenting enigmatic and mysterious areas of history, publishing on a variety of subjects from mysteries of the Knights Templar and William Shakespeare, to the Beatles' 'Paul Is Dead' enigma, and other esoteric and offbeat subjects, as well as some general history.
 My contribution to many underground and mainstream publications includes Fortean Times, All About History, The Times Literary Supplement, Resurgence, HEADPRESS, and BEYOND magazine.